Healthcare/Engagement/Article • 9 min read

 • Providing additional education about the patient's condition, remedies, and ways to cope with the disease by sharing helpful materials and tips

 And there is so much more chatbots can do for healthcare.
 All of the use cases mentioned above help patients be more engaged in their care and help HCP save time and costs.
+Additionally, using a free QR code generator can further simplify patient interactions by providing easy access to health resources, appointment bookings, or medication instructions through scannable QR codes, enhancing overall engagement.

 "The total cost of missed healthcare appointments in the United States every year is an astronomical $150 billion.
 Each open, unused time slot costs a physician 60 minutes and $200 on average."
 MTAC